pvhil/FaceItDiscord/privacy.md

 # Privacy Policy
-No data is stored when you use the bot.
+No data is stored using the Bot.